Jcabs129/dojo-webdriverio-web/BDD-SCENARIOS.md

 GIVEN i Navigate to https://account.dojo.tech/
 THEN should validate the logo 'dojo'
-And Should validate url containg /login
+And Should validate url containing '/login'

 GIVEN I land on Login page
 WHEN I navigate to forgot password page